 My gym routine was mainly cardio; typically elliptical for 45 minutes to an hour, then the treadmill for another similar time frame (even the bike on occasion to switch it up).
 I would adjust the incline, speed it up, even walk backwards.
 In addition to cardio, I did some resistance training on the universal weight machines, and took some boxing classes - although only a few, as it was right about the time I found out I was pregnant.
 Prior to that I was spending my mornings before work at the local pool doing laps - I had always been a water baby growing up.
 The picture I attempt to paint, is that I was very active.

 I wasn't overly focused on nutrition, but I also wasn't an over eater.
 I love good food, but I don't love to cook.
 I would diet, being careful of consumption, typically of carbs, and recall being on the carbohydrate addicts diet with my husband, prior to our wedding.
-My husband dropped 40 pounds quickly, myself about half that, and I recall my wedding dress seamstress being frustrated as I was loosing inches in my mid section, which was already drastically smaller than my hips.
+My husband dropped 40 pounds quickly, myself about half that, and I recall my wedding dress seamstress being frustrated as I was loosing inches in my mid section, which was already drastically smaller than my hips, and in my armpits (so strange).
 We ended up creating a two piece gown to save her sanity.

 The one constant was not "seeing" any result (seeing being the operative word).
 My Doctor would see me at the gym, as she was also a member, and could see the effort I was putting forth.
 My husband would not see me eating excessive amounts, and once stated "unless you are in the closet eating late at night, I don't understand why you are not losing weight."
 His words rang loudly and I began to question what could be wrong.
 My Doctor would test me for whatever we could think of (thyroid, kidney function, etc.) to try to find a reason why I was not seeing any weight loss.
 I stress weight loss, because at the time I felt fantastic, I could do any activity that I wanted, but I kept gaining weight and noticing my legs looking more and more swollen.
 She even had me on a diuretic during the summer months to help with the swelling, or so I thought.